alaa-shuaibi/openflights-graph/README.md

 Summary: This program implements graph-based traversal algorithms on the OpenFlights airport and routes datasets in C++. https://openflights.org/data.html

-Goals: Find the shortest paths between two cities or countries through air travel.
+Goals: Find the shortest flight routes between two airports.
 Traveling paths include Djikstra, Landmark, and Breadth-First Search (BFS) to help users travel to  other places in the world.

 Warning: Use of EWS Machine recommended.
 Make sure to scroll up to see output as the program continually takes user input to run different algorithms, traversals, or read new files.